carloflore/jam3d/docs/extraction/example00/workbook.rst

 .. image:: output_45_0.png

-For further examples of plotting for different experimental conditions, see the workbook for MC sampling below.
-However the uncertainties inferred from a single fit is not supported in JAM3D
+For further examples of plotting for different experimental kinematics, see the workbook for MC sampling below.
+We note that the uncertainties inferred from a single fit is not supported in JAM3D
 (i.e. Hessian error propagation).
 Instead, the uncertainties will be inferred by performing a likelihood analysis using MC sampling.

 MC sampling